joranquinten/instaninja/README.md

 When you upload an image, the file will get analysed by the software which outputs it as a square image by taking in the longest dimension and providing a blurred instance of the image as a background.
 If the image is recognized as having an aspect ratio higher than 2:1, it calculates the optimal distribution of squares to split the image into.

+For the cover image, you can optionally select the type of backdrop (blurred by default, black or white).

 Once the slicing is done, it'll ask for a target location and output the files to the designated folder.
 You can then manually upload those to Instagram.

 ### Download